BorisLazarevic333/Watch-shop-project/README.md

 # Watch-shop-project
-Landing page for a clock shop
+Landing page for a watch shop